SpaceWarpDev/SpaceWarp.Template/README.md

 ### Library mod project

 This template creates a library mod project for SpaceWarp.
 It is pre-configured to automatically generate a NuGet package for your mod, which can be used by other mods.
+It contains an additional module project and a preload patcher project, with all the necessary setup.

 This is the recommended template for modders who want to create a library mod which can be used by other mods.